This week we join in the ten-day celebration of science, technology, engineering and maths that is British Science Week

 Charlie Proctor, Science Creates Incubators’ COO, has put the experience together with the support of Speakers for Schools and West of England Combined Authority.
 Over the past four years, Charlie has led an immersive outreach programme at the incubator that takes hands-on science learning experiences out of the classroom and into the real world.

-Temporarily outreach has moved online, due to the pandemic, but plans are in place for the continuation of the programme, especially once Science Creates’ second incubator, Unit DY, is complete at the end of this year.
+Temporarily outreach has moved online, due to the pandemic, but plans are in place for the continuation of the programme, especially once Science Creates’ second incubator is completed at the end of this year.

 “We can’t let the pandemic take a whole year from our outreach programme.
 Now more than ever, young people need to see the range of opportunities out there.
 We still need to be supporting and developing the next generation of scientists and engineers.”